 If you have been awarded a Master of Research (MRes) Stipend Scholarship it is important that you carefully read the associated Conditions of Award.

 The scholarship includes two components: The fee offset component and the stipend scholarship component.

 Fee Offset Scholarship

 As a domestic student you have been awarded an Australian Government fee offset scholarship which covers the tuition fees for the course.
-This fee offset is for a maximum of two years duration.
+This fee offset is for a maximum of one-year duration.

 Enquiries regarding your scholarship can be directed to the Graduate Research School at ROC.GRS@curtin.edu.au.

 You will need to work with your supervisor to identify whether the expansion of your Honours project into a Masters project will require new or additional ethics or hazard approvals.
 The Research Integrity Office manages these approvals and provides the Hazard Identification Tool (HIT) to help you determine whether you need to apply for any ethics or safety approvals.

 You will need to create a plan for the management of the data you collect as part of your research, which will address both the collection of your data and storage of that data.
 For further information see the Library’s Research Data Management webpage.
 The University provides the Research Data Management Planning Tool to assist you in creating your plan and to access the University’s data storage facilities.